Death ray: History

 In 1923, Edwin R. Scott, an inventor from San Francisco, claimed he was the first to develop a death ray that would destroy human life and bring down planes at a distance.
 He was born in Detroit, and he claimed he worked for nine years as a student and protégé of Charles P. Steinmetz.
 Harry Grindell-Matthews tried to sell what he reported to be a death ray to the British Air Ministry in 1924.
 He was never able to show a functioning model or demonstrate it to the military.

 Nikola Tesla claimed to have invented a "death beam" which he called teleforce in the 1930s and continued the claims up until his death.

 Tesla explained that "this invention of mine does not contemplate the use of any so-called 'death rays'.
 Rays are not applicable because they cannot be produced in requisite quantities and diminish rapidly in intensity with distance.
 All the energy of New York City (approximately two million horsepower) transformed into rays and projected twenty miles, could not kill a human being, because, according to a well known law of physics, it would disperse to such an extent as to be ineffectual.
 My apparatus projects particles which may be relatively large or of microscopic dimensions, enabling us to convey to a small area at a great distance trillions of times more energy than is possible with rays of any kind.
 Many thousands of horsepower can thus be transmitted by a stream thinner than a hair, so that nothing can resist."
 Tesla proposed that a nation could "destroy anything approaching within 200 miles... [and] will provide a wall of power" in order to "make any country, large or small, impregnable against armies, airplanes, and other means for attack".
 He claimed to have worked on the project since about 1900, and said that it drew power from the ionosphere, which he called "an invisible ball of energy surrounding Earth".
-He said that he had done this with the help of a 50-foot tesla coil.
+He said that he had done this with the help of a 50-foot Tesla coil.
+The "well known law of physics" Tesla mentions refers to the inverse-square law which explains why the rays he mentions decrease in intensity the further they propagate and how their use would be a limitation on the efficacy of such a devastating device.